wilsonmar/wilsonmar.github.io/_posts/2017-04-09-git-basics.md

    PROTIP: If you see a : (colon) on the last line of the Terminal screen, press <strong>q</strong> to quit out of the listing.

+   BONUS:

    In our class we don't have the time to go through all the configurations that control how Git makes use of its many features.

-   PROTIP: I have a script that installs them and other apps on a Mac according to a specification file.
+But I have a script that installs them and other apps on a Mac according to a specification file.
 It's at https://github.com/wilsonmar/mac-setup/master/blog/mac-install-all.sh

 4. PROTIP: Create a folder with a name such as <strong>gits</strong> or "project" to hold anonymouse Git repositories from various GitHub/GitLab accounts.
 This would be immediately under your $HOME folder: